Dr. Laurie Posey

 Dr. Laurie Posey specializes in instructional design, online and blended learning, and the use of technology to support all aspects of health professional education.
 Her research and scholarship focuses on eLearning best practices, active- and authentic learning strategies, collaborative learning, continuous quality improvement, online simulation, and telehealth-enabled education.

-She is the Director of the Doctor of Nursing Practice Education Concentration and Nursing Education Certificates, and teaches in the areas of Instructional Design, Teaching with Technology, Knowledge Management, and Health Information Technology.
+She is the program director of the graduate certificate in nursing education, and teaches in the areas of Instructional Design, Teaching with Technology, Knowledge Management, and Health Information Technology.
 As the former Director of Instructional Design for the School of Nursing, she has supported faculty in the use of innovative pedagogical approaches to online teaching and led the design and development of several grant-funded eLearning programs including Nurses on the Frontline: Preparing for Emergencies and Disasters; the Graduate School Bootcamp; the Geriatric and Palliative Care Curriculum; and Interprofessional Care of People with Multiple Chronic Conditions.

 Dr. Posey is currently the Principle Investigator for two grant-funded studies investigating the use of online and telehealth technologies to provide distance learners with opportunities for real-time, authentic practice and assessment through virtual Standardized Patient (SP) encounters.
 The first study funded through GW's Cross Disciplinary Research Fund is developing and pilot testing a Virtual Standardized Patient Portal that will integrate an open-source Electronic Health Record (EHR) into the Adobe Connect web-conferencing platform.
 The second study funded by the National Council of State Boards of Nursing's Center for Regulatory Excellence will compare the educational outcomes of face-to-face and telehealth-enabled SP encounters.